dmbee/seglearn/doc/index.rst

 This project is an sklearn extension for machine learning time series or sequences using a sliding window segmentation.
 It provides an integrated pipeline for segmentation, feature extraction, feature processing, and a final estimator compatible with sklearn model evaluation and parameter optimization tools.
 Seglearn supports multivariate time series data with relational static variables.

+See the source code repository on github: https://github.com/dmbee/seglearn

 .. toctree::
    :maxdepth: 2